mannatech scam

 Mannatech is also currently under investigation by the Texas Attorney General for alleged violations of that state's Deceptive Trade Practices Act.

 On June 1, 2007, a 20/20 undercover investigation aired.
 "A three-month 20/20 hidden camera investigation found outlandish claims being made by some Mannatech sales associates around the country, extolling what they say are the extraordinary powers of Mannatech's patented product, called Ambrotose.
-Ambrotose costs at least $200 a month -- more than some prescription drugs"
+Ambrotose costs at least $200 a month -- more than some prescription drugs".

 "Our 20/20 investigation found that some of Mannatech's sales force was touting Ambrotose as a miracle cure that could fix a broad range of diseases from cancer to multiple sclerosis and AIDS."

 On July 5, 2007, the Texas Attorney General charged Mannatech, Inc., its owner, Samuel L. Caster, and several related entities, with operating an illegal marketing scheme in violation of state law.
 A press release stated, "Today’s enforcement action stems from a large-scale investigation by state authorities, who examined Mannatech’s dubious claims about the health benefits of its products."
-This was the Dallas News coverage.

 On August 22, 2007, Sam Caster resigned as CEO of Mannatech.
 The Board stated they weren't displeased with Caster but that the lawsuits gave the members a lot of concern.